 The Vermont Home Sharing program is supported by the Vermont Adult Services Division of Disabilities, Aging and Independent Living (DAIL), and is administered via two non-profit sister organizations: HomeShare Vermont and HomeShare Now.
 (While these programs are not available statewide, one might consider moving to a county in which the program operates.)
-HomeShare Vermont operates in Addison, Chittenden, Franklin, and Grand Isle counties, while HomeShare Now operates in Washington and Orange counties.
+HomeShare Vermont operates in Addison, Chittenden, Franklin, and Grand Isle counties and the town of Brandon, while HomeShare Now operates in Caledonia, Lamoille, Orleans, Washington, Windsor, and Orange counties.

 Background screenings, logistical assistance in helping the parties to find the right match, and assistance structuring the arrangement to assure both parties receive the benefits they require are provided by both organizations.

 There are no age, ability, or income restrictions to utilize Vermont's Home Sharing services.
 However, there may be a “match” fee for assistance in finding a housemate, which is based on one’s income level.
+(For very low-income applicants, it’s possible this fee may be waived).
 Applicants must also be Vermont residents and they must have room in their home to accommodate a housemate.
 Typically these arrangements remain in place for at least one year.
 Therefore, the elderly individual should not have a progressive medical condition that will cause a rapid decline of his or her functional abilities.

 The primary benefit the administering agencies provides is matching people seeking affordable housing and caregiving opportunities with elderly Vermonters who have a home, wish to live independently but require help with basic homemaking activities.